superchessmachine/SuperLibraryMachine/README.md

 `exampleDBs/` and is used by default.

 1. Create and activate a virtual environment (recommended).
-2. Install dependencies: `pip install --upgrade pip && pip install -r requirements-mac.txt` (tested on macOS 13+/Apple Silicon and Intel).
-The requirements file pins `numpy<2.0` so `faiss-cpu` avoids the `AttributeError: module 'numpy' has no attribute '_ARRAY_API'` crash seen with newer wheels.
+2. Install dependencies: `pip install --upgrade pip && pip install -r requirements.txt` (tested on macOS 13+/Apple Silicon and Intel).
+The core requirements pin `numpy<2.0` so `faiss-cpu` avoids the `AttributeError: module 'numpy' has no attribute '_ARRAY_API'` crash seen with newer wheels.
 3. Provide your OpenAI API key:
    - Command line: `export OPENAI_API_KEY=sk-...` before running the server, or